Horlar-1st/Clustering-Antarctic-Penguin-Species/README.md

  [Shoyombo Moshood O.](https://linkedin.com/in/shoyombo-moshood-582003126/)

- Developed as project in [Data Assosiate Scientist](https://app.datacamp.com/learn/career-tracks/associate-data-scientist-in-python) Career track on [DataCamp](https://app.datacamp.com/)
+ Developed as project in [Data Assosiate Scientist](https://app.datacamp.com/learn/career-tracks/associate-data-scientist-in-python) Career track on [DataCamp](https://app.datacamp.com/).

+All datasets and instructions were provided by DataCamp, while the implementation and analysis are mine based on the instructions given.